-St Theresa's Catholic Primary School is required to keep and process certain information about its staff members and pupils in accordance with its legal obligations under the General Data Protection Regulation (GDPR).
+St Theresa's Catholic Primary School is required to keep and process certain information about its staff members and pupils in accordance with its legal obligations under the data protection legislation.

 The school may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the Local Authority (LA), other schools and educational bodies, and potentially children's services.